-- 5. All angles are measured in degrees. - 6.
-Scientific notation IS allowed (e.g., 1.2345e-12).
+- 5. All angles are measured in degrees. - Scientific notation IS allowed (e.g., 1.2345e-12).
 No minimum or maximum limits are placed on numerical precision on individual data points. - 7.
 Keywords (as used in version 2.0 files) must be enclosed in square brackets, [], and must start in column 1 of the line.
 No space or tab is allowed immediately after the opening bracket '[' or immediately before the closing bracket ']'.
 If used, only one space (' ') or underscore ('') character separates the parts of a multi-word keyword. - 8.
 Underscores and spaces are equivalent in keywords.
-Spaces are not allowed in subparameter names.